fpant1/AgrivoltaicsDP5Model/README.md

   <img src="figures/Firstpotposterfig.png" width="70%" alt="Crop yield comparison"/>
 </div>

-Figure: Distribution of crop yield due to the shading distribution caused by one module.
+*Figure: Distribution of crop yield due to the shading distribution caused by one module.
----

 ---